grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So, can _Curseborne_ be stylish and desirable and _new_?

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can _anyone_ my age create something stylish and desirable and new?

-It occurs to me, then, that this isn't really a review of _Curseborne_.
-It's a retrospective of original _World of Darkness_ and my complicated feelings about it.
-To get to the point: is the appeal of 90s WoD just nostalgia?
+This isn't just a review of _Curseborne_.
+It's also very much an examination of my relationship with the original _World of Darkness_.

+So, the actual review...

+Every urban horror/fantasy setting needs to answer the following questions:

+1. Why is the world dark?
+2. How do most people remain ignorant of the horrors?
+3. What are the splats?
+4. What are the core conflicts?

+Well, *Curseborne* is set in something I'm calling the "Cursed World," but which doesn't actually have a name in the book.
+It's their equivalent of the World of Darkness: the world is literally cursed, crawling with curses.
+Everyone experiences a constant stream of them, creating a permanent, dismal atmosphere but the Accursed are more cursed.

 **Chapter 1: The World.** The book starts off with an high-level summary to the setting, and we are introduced to the concept of the cursed world.
 In _Curseborne_ the world is filled with curses.
 Everyone experiences a constant stream of these curses creating a permanent dismal atmosphere, but the Accursed are more cursed.
 So cursed they have They have inherited your standard spread of urban fantasy curses: lycanthropy, vampirism and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without powers.